mustafakosker/ingeus-web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-After checking out the code run following commands to run the application:
+AAfter checking out the code run following commands to run the application:

     npm install
     npm start